 Contrary to popular belief, brumation is not triggered by cooler weather.
 Instead, tegus react to a combination of shorter days and changes in humidity and atmospheric pressure.
 A tegu that is ready to brumate will become less active, eat less, and seem to “sleep in,” preferring to stay in his/her hide.
 It is at this point you will have the option to brumate your tegu.

 Because ReptiFiles is not a breeder information site, I won’t go into detail about brumating tegus.
-If interested in bromating your tegu, go here: http://tegusfromaroundtheworld.weebly.com/hibernation.html
+If interested in brumating your tegu, go here: https://tegusfromaroundtheworld.weebly.com/hibernation.html